 Customise your Shortform Games

-in Meet 11 with Matt Watson-Jones
+in Maple with Matt Watson-Jones

 There is never just one “correct” way to play any shortform show game - that’s why there are so many different names for almost identical games the world over.